 Well, we are finally getting some hint of fall here in SoCal!
 Although there are more hot days on the horizon, a few fall like days are being thrown in the mix so I’m going with it.
-Now that I am starting to have more good days than bad in the morning sickness department, I have slowly started to get back into the kitchen.
+And making all the things to smother on my fall meals.
+And there really is nothing like a good old aioli.

-- Wash and slice onions and chop sage.
-In a medium pan over low heat, sauté onions and sage with the veggie broth and maple syrup
+In a medium pan over low heat, sauté onions and sage with the veggie broth and maple syrup.

 Make sure to keep the heat low and be patient for the onions to caramelize.
 It takes time but if you turn up the heat you will burn them without getting the true caramelized taste.

 - You may need to add another splash of veggie broth if they get too dry and sticky before they are ready.
 You will know they are done when they are very limp, browned but not burned and they become sticky.
 Once done, let cool.